- Agents of Change

 Download your step-by-step guide to setting up an Agents of Change group.

-Each module takes about one month to complete and you need to be prepared to spend about four hours a week studying.
+Each module can take from one-two months to complete and you need to be prepared to spend about four hours a week studying.

 Please note that a limited number of students can apply for each programme.
 When we have reached capacity we will be unable to accommodate any more applications, but your study group will be on the waiting list for the next launch.